Chiral algebras in Landau-Ginzburg models: theories

 \textbf{Definition 2.2': } $\hF_0$ is a subalgebra of $\hF$ of superobservables which do not depend on a space-time point explicitly.
 In other words, it is generated by the same superfields and their derivatives as $\hF$ (and also modulo superspace equations of motion), but the coefficients are taken to be just complex numbers rather then functions.

-Our goal is to compute the cohomology of $\bar{Q}_+$ acting on $\F$.
+Our goal is to compute the cohomology of $\bar{Q}_+$ acting on $\F$ in the situation when the equations of motion do not depend on the superspace point explicitly.
 The first observation is that the operator $\bar{Q}_+$ only acts on the generating fields of the algebra $\F$, it does not act on the c-number functions which can possibly multiply these fields.
 This means that it is enough to compute the cohomology of $\bar{Q}_+$ acting on $\F_0$.
 To be more rigorous, we can introduce operators of multiplication by $x^\mu$ called $m(x^\mu)$:

 and notice that they commute with $\bar{Q}_+$.
-Then we can introduce a bigrading on $\F$ by saying that an explicit factor of $(x^0)^n(x^1)^m$ has a degree $(n,m)$.
+Then we can introduce a bigrading on $\F$ by saying that an explicit factor of $(x^0)^n(x^1)^m$ has degree $(n,m)$.
 After this it becomes obvious that

-where the bar over the right hand side means that we should actually consider a completion of that space with respect to some norm, because we have to allow infinte sums (series) to account for the possibility of having analytic functions as coefficients.
+where the bar over the right hand side means that we should actually consider a completion of this space with respect to some norm, because we have to allow infinte sums (series) to account for the possibility of having analytic functions as coefficients.

 As we mentioned, $\bar{Q}_+$ does not act in any way on $x^\mu$, and because of that: